 The Smart Banner size for ad units allows publishers to display the best sized ad according to the size and orientation of their mobile app.
 With Smart Banners, developers don’t need to offer a fixed size for their ad unit; they simply specify that the ad unit fill the width of the screen.
 This gives developers more flexibility in creating ad spaces within their apps that fit with a variety of screen sizes.

 Smart Banners are only supported for standard banner calls and Mediation.
-Use of Smart Banners with other features, such as Native ads and Ad Exchange Flexible sizes, is not supported.
+Use of Smart Banners with other features, such as Native ads, is not supported.
 The Smart Banner ad unit size doesn't work with interstitials.

 The Google Mobile Ads SDK has native support for Smart Banners and will fill the creative according to the following: